Donate now

 • Cancer Risk in Childhood Cancer Survivors (CRICCS): This project leverages international quality-assured data collected by population-based cancer registries.
 The objectives of CRICCS are to estimate the number of childhood cancer survivors in a population, to understand the risk of development of second cancers among childhood cancer survivors, and to develop guidelines for population-based cancer registries to study childhood cancer survivorship.
 This project is supported by Children with Cancer UK.

-• Childhood Cancer and Leukemia International Consortium (CLIC): Founded in 2007 with a focus on leukaemia, this consortium facilitates collaboration among more than 20 case–control studies on the etiology of childhood cancer, conducted on all continents.
-In more than 25 publications, IARC has mostly been leading the research on environmental causes, in particular parental occupational exposures before conception or during pregnancy and domestic exposures such as pesticides and paint.
-CLIC is currently expanding to include studies on childhood brain tumours.
+• Childhood Cancer and Leukemia International Consortium (CLIC): Founded in 2007 with a focus on leukaemia and expanding to include other childhood cancers, this consortium facilitates collaboration among more than 30 case–control studies and has led to more than 25 publications.
+IARC hosts the Data Coordination Center, where data from most participating studies are stored, facilitating pooled analyses, and leads investigations of environmental causes, in particular parental occupational exposures before conception or during pregnancy and domestic exposures such as pesticides and paint.

 • Global Acute Leukaemia/Lymphoma network (GALnet): This is a research consortium in which expertise acquired in high-income countries is transferred to paediatric oncology units based in low- and middle-income countries to increase their participation in international research projects.
 The consortium has contributed to the understanding of childhood cancer and improved awareness, detection, diagnosis, and treatment in different parts of the world.